 NO2 is primarily formed through burning of fossil fuels.
 Conventional oil and gas represents almost half of NO2 emissions in Alberta; other major sources include transportation, oil sands, and electric power.
 It is important to begin addressing the elevated NO2 levels in Alberta in a timely manner as high concentrations of NO2 lead to adverse environmental impacts (e.g. smog, acidification, eutrophication and phytotoxicity) and health issues (e.g. respiratory problems).

-The work of the project team will focus on engaging CASA members to:
+This work focused on engaging CASA members to:

 - compile and summarize existing knowledge related to CAAQS emissions and exceedances at the orange and red levels,